+9.1.
 Why should appeals be allowed?

-Peer committees sometimes do make mistakes or poor decisions even when acting in good faith and standards across an institution ought to be generally consistent: for these reasons, candidates must be given recourse to appeal through external appeal processes.
+Peer committees sometimes do make mistakes or poor decisions even when acting in good faith.
+As well, it is important that standards across an institution be generally consistent.
+For these reasons, there must be recourse to appeal.
 Good faith does not negate errors or bad judgment, but the certainty of procedural fairness and the right to appeal increase confidence in the institution and its academic processes.